sergiy79/codecombat/Dev-Setup:-Windows.md

 * Windows 8.1

-**Note**: if your brunch isn't compiling sass properly, try removing the bless-brunch entry from package.json and deleting the bless-brunch folder from node_modules, then getting sass-brunch 1.7.0 with `npm install --save-dev sass-brunch@1.7.0`
+**Note**: if your brunch isn't compiling sass properly, try removing the bless-brunch entry from package.json and deleting the bless-brunch folder from node_modules, then getting sass-brunch 1.7.0 with `npm install --save-dev sass-brunch@1.7.0`.

 Other versions, newer then _Windows XP_, and not listed above, might work, but we don't guarantee that they will.

-### <a name="detailedwindows"></a> Detailed Windows Install
+###Detailed Windows Installation

 **NOTE**: Following the guide can be complicated.
-If you have any questions, just ask in the [CodeCombat chatroom](http://www.hipchat.com/g3plnOKqa).
+If you have any questions, just ask in the [CodeCombat chatroom](https://www.hipchat.com/g3plnOKqa).

 Also, if you prefer, the [automated installer](https://s3.amazonaws.com/CodeCombatLargeFiles/coco-dev-win-setup-3.5.zip) is probably easier to use.